conlin-matt/SurfRCaT/docs/tutorials.md

 ---
-layout: page
+layout: default
 title: Tutorials
+nav_order: 5
 ---

-## Tutorial 1- Quantify morphology with a pre-exisiting camera ##
+# Tutorial 1- Quantify morphology with a pre-exisiting camera #
 In this tutorial, we will calibrate a pre-existing surfcam on the east coast of Florida and rectify some of its imagery in order to determine the dimensions of a unique morphological feature.
 This tutorial is intended to get you familiar with the primary facilities and nuances of SurfRCaT in terms of calibrating a camera and then rectifying its imagery for geophysical applications.
 It is also intented to illustrate many of the considerations for using imagery from